miltosmac/DCMI/README.md

 ![alt text](https://github.com/miltosmac/DCMI/blob/main/DCMI_Illustrations/Effective_Coefficients.jpg?raw=true)

 The nature of the precomputed coefficients requires further examination.
-Considering an arbitrary data element of a 2-dimensional grid, exemplified as the red square in the Figure above, the elements that are affected by it, increase for every additional timestep.
-As portrayed, for a time-step equal to one (𝐷 = 1), Figure (a) shows that the colored elements (red and blue) are affected by it, for two time-steps (𝐷 =
+Considering an arbitrary data element of a 2-dimensional grid, exemplified as the red square in the figure above, the elements that are affected by it, increase for every additional timestep.
+As portrayed, for a time-step equal to one (𝐷 = 1), figure (a) shows that the colored elements (red and blue) are affected by it, for two time-steps (𝐷 =
-2) in Figure (b), blue, green and the red elements are affected and so forth.
+2) in figure (b), blue, green and the red elements are affected and so forth.
 Since the coefficient values are fixed, the design can identify the effective coefficients that are applied to each element from its neighboring ones after an arbitrary number of iterations.
 So this Figure, essentially shows how many values are affected by the red colored element for different values of 𝐷. The primary suggestion of [[1]](#1) is that